House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are there laws regulating car pollution in the US?

-For example, each car must use less than 0.07 ounces of hydrocarbons per mile traveled.
-Besides, each automaker must meet corporate average fuel economy (CAFE) requirements covering all its cars.
-These requirements force automakers to make lighter, more fuel-efficient cars and trucks that people will want to buy.
+For example, cars must use less than 0.07 ounces of hydrocarbons per mile traveled.
+Each automaker must meet corporate average fuel economy (CAFE) requirements covering all its cars.
+These requirements force automakers to make lighter, more fuel-efficient cars and trucks.

 (C2ES)